REP-Julian/Github-Auto-Contribution/README.md

-> Innovation is taking two things that already exist and putting them together in a new way. — Tom Freston
+> The only way to do great work is to love what you do. — Steve Jobs

 ---
-*Auto-updated: 2026-08-18 10:16:23*
+*Auto-updated: 2026-08-18 10:29:00*